bdeckard92/dupUT/README.md

 ### Class Content

-You will find unit overviews, all activitiy files, and homework instructions and solutions in [01-Class-Content](01-Class-Content).
+`01-Class-Content` contains the following:

+* Module overviews

+* In-class activities

+* Challenge instructions, starter code, and solutions

+* Weekly algorithms (where applicable)

+* Supplemental content such as installation guides and learning resources

 Use these materials to build your class repository.

-@TODO
-`01-Class-Content` contains...

 ### Lesson Plans

 You will find grading rubrics, links to slide decks and time trackers, and lesson plans in [02-lesson-plans](02-lesson-plans).

 📝 These materials are _not_ to be shared with students.
-@TODO

 `02-Lesson-Plans/README.md` contains tips, alerts, and resoures for all modules.

-Each module contains a "root-level" overview containing tips, alerts, and resources specific to that module.
+Each module contains a README.md overview containing tips, alerts, and resources specific to that module.

 ## Need Help?

 For information regarding onboarding and training, consult the [Instructor Onboarding Guide](https://coding-bootcamp-instructor-onboarding-prework.readthedocs-hosted.com/en/latest/).

 Have a suggestion or feedback?
-Please submit it through our [FullStack-Ground Feedback & Suggestions Survey](https://forms.gle/pRduJubbPK9fu22R7)
+Please submit it through our [FullStack-Ground Feedback & Suggestions Survey](@TODO)

 Found a bug?
 [Log an Issue](https://github.com/coding-boot-camp/fullstack-online/issues).

-@TODO For emergencies, message the Full Stack Program Support Manager, `@Xander Rapstine`, in [#05-web-dev-course](https://trilogyed-instruction.slack.com/messages/C1073F9N0/).
+In case of emergency, message the Full Stack Online Program Support Specialist, `@TODO`, in [#05-web-dev-course](https://trilogyed-instruction.slack.com/messages/C1073F9N0/).

 ---
-© 2019 Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.